 Patients should immediately stop therapy and consult a qualified physician if they experience an aggravation of symptoms during a vibration healing session.

 Patients should never substitute vibration therapy for benefits of a more conventional therapy.

-Long terms effects of vibration therapy have not been well documented.
+The long-term effects of vibration therapy have not been well documented.
 Also, some clinical studies have reported concerns relating to spine damage.

 Vibration therapy is the topic of significantly more investigation in clinical trials than most other integrative modalities.
-The most researched uses of vibration medicine are for alleviation of pain, increasing bone density, and as an adjunct therapy for sports-related injuries.
+The most researched uses of vibration medicine are for alleviation of pain and increasing bone density, and as an adjunct therapy for sports-related injuries.

 Repeated clinical trials have not shown if vibration therapy is actually beneficial to patients.
 It is unknown if the unproven benefits of vibration medicine are due to the placebo effect.